zencart/documentation/Developer_Documentation/1.6/code_docs/querybuilderdefinitions/definition_classes.md

 The definitions were previously called "listing boxes", and you will see that this naming convention sometimes carries over.

-Classes for definitions are stored in includes/library/zencart/QueryBuilderDefinitions/src/definitions which should be  namespaced as ZenCart\QueryBuilderDefinitions\definitions
+Classes for definitions are stored in includes/library/zencart/ListingQueryAndOutput/src/definitions which should be  namespaced as ZenCart\ListingQueryAndOutput\definitions

 The class definition should look like